-Revised Airports National Policy Statement (Draft) (2017)
+Airports National Policy Statement (2018)

-5.5 The Government's national infrastructure planning framework is set out in several policy statements, as legislated by part 2 of the 2008 Planning Act.
+is set out in several policy statements, as legislated by part 2 of the 2008 Planning Act.
 The statement on airport development follows the Airport Commission report.
 It focuses on the expansion of Heathrow to meet demand in the South East, and is the first stage in moving toward a planning permission.
 The expansion of Heathrow could augment regional connections in the UK.
 It is acknowledged that "while expansion will also see some displacement of passengers from regional airports to the London system, overall regional airports are expected to continue displaying strong growth in passenger numbers by 2050".